-2011 2010
+2012 2011

-Revolving loan agreement \$11,300 \$ 9,000
+Revolving loan agreement \$17,550 \$11,300

-10-year unsecured senior notes 17,857 21,429
+10-year unsecured senior notes 14,286 17,857

-Secured long-term debt 84 23
+Secured long-term debt 66 84

-Capital lease obligations 19 61
+Capital lease obligations 7 19

-Other long-term debt 439 618
+Other long-term debt 236 439

-Subtotal 29,699 31,131
+Subtotal 32,145 29,699

-Less: current maturities (3,915 ) (3,920)
+Less: current maturities (3,744) (3,915)

-Total long-term debt \$25,784 \$27,211
+Total long-term debt \$28,401 \$25,784

 The Company has a revolving loan agreement with M&I Marshall & Ilsley Bank ("M&I").
 During the fourth quarter of fiscal 2011, the total commitment was increased to \$40,000,000 from \$35,000,000 and the term was extended to May 31, 2015.
-The outstanding balance of \$11,300,000 and \$9,000,000 at June 30, 2011 and 2010, respectively, is classified as long-term debt.
+The outstanding balance of \$17,550,000 and \$11,300,000 at June 30, 2012 and 2011, respectively, is classified as long-term debt.
 In accordance with the loan agreement, as amended, the Company can borrow at LIBOR plus an additional "Add-On," between 1.5% and 2.5%, depending on the Company's total funded debt to EBITDA ratio.
-The rate was 2.09% and 4.0% at June 30, 2011 and 2010, respectively.
+The rate was 1.74% and 2.09% at June 30, 2012 and 2011, respectively.
 This agreement contains certain covenants, including restrictions on investments, acquisitions and indebtedness.
 Financial covenants include a minimum consolidated net worth amount, as defined, a minimum EBITDA for the most recent four fiscal quarters, and a maximum total funded debt to EBITDA ratio.
-As of June 30, 2011, the Company was in compliance with these covenants.
-Based on its annual financial plan, the Company believes it is well positioned to generate sufficient EBITDA levels throughout fiscal 2012 in order to maintain compliance with the above covenants.
+As of June 30, 2012, the Company was in compliance with these covenants.
+Based on its annual financial plan, the Company believes it is well positioned to generate sufficient EBITDA levels throughout fiscal 2013 in order to maintain compliance with the above covenants.
 However, as with all forward-looking information, there can be no assurance that the Company will achieve the planned results in future periods due to the uncertainties in certain of its markets.

 On April 10, 2006, the Company entered into a Note Agreement (the "Note Agreement") with The Prudential Insurance Company of America and certain other entities (collectively, "Purchasers").
 Pursuant to the Note Agreement, Purchasers acquired, in the aggregate, \$25,000,000 in 6.05% Senior Notes due April 10, 2016 (the "Notes").
 The Notes mature and become due and payable in full on April 10, 2016 (the "Payment Date").
 Prior to the Payment Date, the Company is obligated to make quarterly payments of interest during the term of the Notes, plus prepayments of principal of \$3,571,429 on April 10 of each year from 2010 to 2015, inclusive.
 The Company also has the option of making additional prepayments subject to certain limitations, including the payment of a Yield-Maintenance Amount as defined in the Note Agreement.
-In addition, the Company will be required to make an offer to purchase the Notes upon a Change of Control, and any such offer must include the payment of a Yield-Maintenance Amount.
+In addition, the Company will be required to make an offer to purchase the Notes upon a Change of Control, as defined in the Note Agreement, and any such offer must include the payment of a Yield-Maintenance Amount.
 The Note Agreement includes certain financial covenants which are identical to those associated with the revolving loan agreement discussed above.
 The Note Agreement also includes certain restrictive covenants that limit, among other things, the incurrence of additional indebtedness and the disposition of assets outside the ordinary course of business.
 The Note Agreement provides that it shall automatically include any covenants or events of default not previously included in the Note Agreement to the extent such covenants or events of default are granted to any other lender of an amount in excess of \$1,000,000.
 Following an Event of Default, each Purchaser may accelerate all amounts outstanding under the Notes held by such party.
-As of June 30, 2011, the Company was in compliance with these covenants.
+As of June 30, 2012, the Company was in compliance with these covenants.